spectrocloud/librarium/docs/docs-content/clusters/edge/edge-native-lifecycle.md

 3. **Installation**.
 IT/Ops use the installer prepared in the EdgeForge phase and installs Palette Edge onto the Edge hosts.
 The Edge hosts are then shipped to edge sites.

 4. **On-site deployment**.
-Air-gapped Edge hosts do not have a connection to Palette and therefore does not require registration.
+Airgapped Edge hosts do not have a connection to Palette and therefore does not require registration.
 Site operator powers on the Edge host, which will boot up and serve the local UI and the Edge Management API instead of to the registration screen.
 The site operator also applies site-specific properties such as static IP address, network proxy, and SSL certificates with site user data or Palette Terminal User Interface (TUI).